uralys/cherry/readme.md

 #### Components

-Either use these components within the full workflow or pick them one by one to use it in your own game :
+Either use these components within the full workflow or pick them one by one to use it in your own game.

-- Focus
-- Progress Bar
-- Scroller

-See [below](#components-documentation) for the complete documentation for each component.
+See [below](#components-documentation) for the complete list and documentation for each component.

 ## Usage